Gunsmith: Specializations

 While some gunsmiths are general practitioners in this trade, some of the more important specializations are:

 Custom builder/designer

-Builds guns to customer's specification, from raw materials and shelf parts.
-Gunsmiths specializing in custom areas can be called upon by professional target-shooters, avid sports shooters, or anyone that wants custom attributes added to their firearm to create highly accurate or custom looking firearms.
-A Custom Gunsmith also builds high-end firearms for hunters and shooters with needs and desires that cannot be served by standard catalogued firearms offered by gun manufacturers.
-They may work in partnership with engravers and other specialized artists to produce unique finishes and decorations not possible on regular mass-produced firearms.
-Some highly specialized gunsmiths can complete all firearm modifications without anyone else in the industry helping them.
-This is likely the most highly skilled of gunsmiths, as they are required not only to have proficiency in the other areas of gunsmithing, but must also be well educated in firearm finishing and machining, in order to manufacture the individual components and even springs before assembly takes place.
+A custom designer builds guns that are tailored to a customer's specification.
+Gunsmiths specializing in custom designs may be desirable for professional target-shooters and avid sports shooters.
+A custom gunsmith may work in partnership with engravers and artists to produce unique finishes and decorations not possible on mass-produced firearms.
+In addition to a proficiency with gunsmithing, additional expertise in firearm finishing and machining may be needed to manufacture the required components and springs prior to assembly.

 Finisher

 Applies various chemical processes (browning, bluing, Parkerization, among others) to the metal parts of guns to develop corrosion resistant surface layers on the steel.
 They may also apply case hardening to low carbon steel parts.
 Case hardening is a combined chemical and heat-treatment process which introduces carbon into the surfaces of low steel alloys that does not contain sufficient carbon to allow total ("through") heat treatment.
 This carbon rich surface is then heat treated resulting in a thin, very hard surface layer with a tough, malleable core.
 This process can be done solely for the mechanical properties (hardness and toughness) it imparts, or, by packing the parts in bone charcoal and other chemicals and heating in a heat treatment furnace for varying time periods, it is possible to introduce rich colors into the carbonized surface.
 This type of case hardening, known as color case hardening, and is prized for its rich mottled blues, purples, browns and grey tones.
 It is possible, with highly skilled craftsmen using proprietary processes, to control the hues and patterns so closely that one familiar with high grade custom firearms can usually recognize the maker of another shooter's firearm solely by the colors and patterns on its parts; an important distinction on extremely costly firearms of the highest grade.
 Typically, its use is usually restricted to receivers and non- stressed small parts.
 Although providing corrosion resistance, the colored surface layers are subject to wear and may also fade with time.
 Antique firearms for sale frequently note the specific percentage of the factory original case coloring remaining on the receiver and lockplates.
 Renewing this color case hardening to the specific patterns of the firearm when it was new has become an important sub-area of the gunsmithing field.